Get Help Today(855) 593-1695

 Treatment For Synthetic Marijuana Addiction

 Synthetic Marijuana’s cocktail of chemicals and simulation of THC’s effects mean that there is no question as to whether the substance is addictive.
 Without consistent safety guidelines and regulations, two packs of the same brand can be completely different.
 Their varying chemicals lend themselves to inconsistent experiences and dangerous effects when dosing.
 Some batches have even contained rat poison.
 So, despite it being legal, it is still highly addictive.

 People have died directly and indirectly from the effects of Synthetic Marijuana.
 Some have been rushed to the hospital after smoking it, while others have actually been attacked by people who have gotten high off it.
 So, whether is it you or someone close to you, suffering from this addiction can be dangerous.
 If you believe that you or someone you know suffer from addiction and need help with recovery, then reach out today.
-There are dedicated treatment specialists waiting to hear from you.
+There are dedicated treatment providers waiting to hear from you.

 What are you struggling with?